 Health Basics: What Are You Training For?

-From 7th grade though high school my meals were divided between the New York Board of Education and traditional Haitian cuisine — neither focused on providing healthy options.
+From 7th grade though high school my meals were divided between the New York Board of Education and traditional Haitian cuisine — neither focused on providing healthy options only on food as fuel.
 Living on campus for two years while getting my A.S. degree gave me the independence to choose my meals more carefully.
 Although the meals were elevated versions from the Board of Ed, I still had options which is the true beginning for eating consciously.
-Once I graduated and moved back to NY to start my B.A. degree, I was working full-time and had steady income — this gave me more ownership over what I ate daily.
+Once I graduated and moved back to New York to start my B.A. degree, I was working full-time and had steady income — this gave me more ownership over what I ate daily.

 Slow It Down